All Episodes

 But I do think it's important to clarify what's going on.

-Over at Commentary Magazine's website, I thought it was a pretty thoughtful analysis.
+Over at Commentary Magazine's website, I thought that was a pretty thoughtful analysis.

 Britons did not vote to reject cultural, economic, historic, or geographic Europe.